reside-ic/shiny-dev/README.md

 ## The configuration

-The configuration is spread over a few files, but only the first needs changing generally (some of the others would be changed to if adapting to a different system)
+The configuration is spread over a few files, but only the first needs changing generally (some of the others would be changed if adapting to a different system)

 * `site.yml`: the main configuration describing all applications.
 This is described in [`twinkle`](https://github.com/mrc-ide/twinkle/)
 * `docker-compose.yml`: the configuration of the whole system